Jassyq/LeagueOfLegends-Data-Report/README.md

 Based on the results of the permutation test, it can be determined that the missingness of 'totalkillsat25' is infact influenced by different regions in 'league' but not individual 'gameid'

 ## Hypothesis Testing

+I want to see if kills in the early game, 10 minutes, actually affect the game length since pro play is more strategy heavy rather than simply killing your opponents.
+**Null Hypothesis (H0):** The total number of kills at the 10 minute mark, 'totalkillsat10' has no effect on the duration of the game, 'gamelength'

+<p></p>

+**Alternative Hypothesis (H1):** A higher total number of kills at the 10 minute mark,'totalkillsat10' leads to a shorter game duration, 'gamelength'

+<p></p>

+**Test Statistic:** Pearson Correlation Coefficient

+<p></p>

+**Significance Level (α):** 0.05

+<p></p>

+Since both 'totalkillsat10' and 'gamelength' are continuous and appromiximately linear, I chose the pearson test to find the correlation between the two variables and whether that correlation is significant.
+The pearson correlation value I got was around -0.09, signifying a very small negative correlation, and a p-value of around 2.45e-16.
+Since the p-value is less than our threshold of 0.05, we reject our null hypothesis and that we are 95% confident that there is a small negative correlation between 'totalkillsat10' and 'gamelength'.